noqcks/noob-101/README.md

 ```
 pelican content
 ```
-Now cd into the content folder and run
+Now cd into the output folder and run
 ```
 python -m pelican.server
 ```